The Balancing Act

 Life menacingly pulls in opposite directions, demanding more time, money and life than we can give.
 Overwhelmed, we give to the demands that scream the loudest.
-The self is sacrificed to serve external demands of others.
+The often sacrifice the self to serve the wants and desires of others.
 Without internal control, we lose balance.
 We have responsibility to measure and balance where we give and when we rest.
 Achieving balance in the torrential storms of demands only succeeds from attentive oversight.
-Hobbies, careers, children, and rest must be constantly monitored, evaluated and rebalanced.
+Hobbies, careers, children, and rest must be constantly monitored, evaluated and re-balanced.

 Life in Balance: A life that monitors and adjusts to keep futures from destroying the present; and from presents interfering with the future.

 I find pleasure writing, Flourishing Life Society provides meaning and wholeness, injecting positive feelings into my life.
 But too many hours writing, without attention to other key aspects of my life, interferes with growth.
 A healthy hobby becomes unhealthy when it intrudes on other demands, destroying health, relationships, and employment.